klaasnotfound/LocationAssistant/README.md

 ## Contact & Contribute

 This is a small project.
-If you like it, you can follow me on Twitter (@klasnotfound) or drop me a comment on my blog (klaasnotfound.com).
+If you like it, you can follow me on Twitter (@klaasnotfound) or drop me a comment on my blog (klaasnotfound.com).
 If you spot an error or want to suggest an improvement, feel free to submit a PR or contact me via klaas [at] klaasnotfound.com.